JunheePark0224/Pluna/README.md

    ```

 ## 🤝 Contributing
 If you are looking to contribute to Pluna, first of all, thank you!
-Please see our guidelines for contributing for more information on how to get started.
+Please see our [Guidelines](./CONTRIBUTING.md) for contributing for more information on how to get started.

 ## 📄 License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.